Use the Google Cloud Console to perform simple storage management tasks for Cloud Storage. Some typical uses for the Cloud Console include:

 https://storage.googleapis.com/[BUCKET_NAME]/[OBJECT_NAME].
 This public URL does not require a recipient to authenticate with Google and can be used for non-authenticated access to an object.

-Tasks you can perform with the Google Cloud Platform Console
+Tasks you can perform with the Google Cloud Console

 Creating a bucket

-Google Cloud Storage uses a flat namespace to store your data but you can use the Cloud Platform Console to create folders and mimic a folder hierarchy.
-Your data isn't physically stored in a hierarchical structure, but is displayed like that in the Cloud Platform Console.
+Cloud Storage uses a flat namespace to store your data but you can use the Cloud Console to create folders and mimic a folder hierarchy.
+Your data isn't physically stored in a hierarchical structure, but is displayed like that in the Cloud Console.

 Because Cloud Storage has no notion of folders, the folder suffix and object name delimiters are visible when you view your folders using gsutil or any other command-line tools that may work with Cloud Storage.

-See Creating Storage Buckets for a step-by-step guide to creating buckets using the Cloud Platform Console.
+See Creating Storage Buckets for a step-by-step guide to creating buckets using the Cloud Console.

 Uploading data to a bucket

-You can also upload objects to the Cloud Platform Console by dragging and dropping files and folders from your desktop or file manager tool to a bucket or sub-folder in Cloud Platform Console.
+You can also upload objects to the Cloud Console by dragging and dropping files and folders from your desktop or file manager tool to a bucket or sub-folder in Cloud Console.

 Downloading data from a bucket

-You can also display an object in your browser by clicking it.
-If the object cannot be displayed, your browser will download the object instead (or prompt you to download it).
+You can also view details of an object by clicking it.
+If the object can be displayed, the details page includes a preview of the object itself.

 Creating and using folders

-Because the Google Cloud Storage system has no notion of folders, folders created in the Cloud Platform Console are a convenience to help you organize objects in a bucket.
-As a visual aid, the Cloud Platform Console shows folders with a folder icon image to help you distinguish folders from objects.
+Because the Cloud Storage system has no notion of folders, folders created in the Cloud Console are a convenience to help you organize objects in a bucket.
+As a visual aid, the Cloud Console shows folders with a folder icon image to help you distinguish folders from objects.

 From within a bucket (or a folder in a bucket) you can create a new folder by clicking the Create Folder button.
 Unlike buckets, folders don't have to be globally unique.
 That is, while a bucket name can only be used if there are no buckets already in existence with that name, folder names can be used repeatedly so long as they don't reside in the same bucket or sub-folder.